jawah/niquests/docs/user/advanced.rst

 That's it!
 Niquests will now automatically recognize it and use it to verify your secure endpoints.
 You'll have to register it prior to your HTTP requests.

+.. warning:: Reusable library maintainers must not call ``wassima.register_ca`` on behalf of their users.
+Registration expands the process-wide default trust policy for subsequent TLS contexts, and the added CA can authenticate any hostname for which it issues a certificate, not only the library's own service.
+Trust decisions belong to the application: expose an opt-in CA setting and let the application pass it through ``verify`` or register it explicitly.
+Never register a CA at import time.

 .. note:: While doing local development with HTTPS, we recommend using tool like ``mkcert`` that will register the CA into your local machine trust store.
 Niquests is natively capable of picking them up.